ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 - `artist`: The music video artist
 - `album`: The music video album
 - `genre`: The music video genre
+- `tag`: The music video tag
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the music video
 - `library_name`: The name of the library that contains the music video
 - `language`: The music video audio stream language
 - `language_tag`: The music video audio stream language tag
+- `sub_language`: The music video subtitle stream language
+- `sub_language_tag`: The music video subtitle stream language tag
 - `release_date`: The music video release date (YYYYMMDD)
 - `added_date`: The date the music video was added to ErsatzTV (YYYYMMDD)
 - `minutes`: The rounded-up whole number duration of the music video in minutes